Chart Color Schemes

 Park Avenue is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Park Avenue's population was around 5,292 people as of the 2021 Census.
-As of Nov 2025, it is estimated to be around 5,549, reflecting an increase of 257 people (4.9%) since the Census date.
-This growth is inferred from the ABS's estimated resident population of 5,516 as of June 2024 and an additional 16 validated new addresses since the Census date.
-The population density ratio is approximately 1,118 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Park Avenue's growth rate of 4.9% since the Census positions it within 1.7 percentage points of the SA4 region (6.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 38.8% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Park Avenue's population was 5,292 people as of the 2021 Census.
+By February 2026, it had increased to around 5,520 people, a rise of 228 individuals (4.3%).
+This growth is inferred from ABS estimates; Park Avenue's population was 5,516 in June 2024, with an additional 16 validated new addresses since the Census date.
+The population density is approximately 1,112 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Comparing growth rates, Park Avenue's 4.3% increase since the census is within 2.5 percentage points of the SA4 region's 6.8%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 38.8% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Looking ahead, lower quartile growth is anticipated for Australia's non-metropolitan areas.
-Based on the latest annual ERP population numbers, Park Avenue is expected to expand by 293 persons to reach a total of around 5,841 by 2041, reflecting an increase of approximately 4.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Looking ahead, lower quartile growth is anticipated for Australia's non-metropolitan areas; Park Avenue is expected to expand by 293 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 5.2% over the 17 years.

 Frequently Asked Questions - Population